Inigo-Azcarate/CSLG_ModeChoice/README.md

 **Mobility mode choice model using Gipuzkoa (Spain) as a use case**

 # Folders
-- [model](https://github.com/Inigo-Azcarate/Mobility_Choice/tree/main/model) contains the code to create the supervised learning AI model that predicts the mobility choices.
+- [input_data](https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/input_data) contains all the data necessary to run the AI model in the [model](https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/model) folder.
+Most the data is generated after running the code in the [preprocessing](https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/preprocessing) folder.
+If you are having any kind of problem, you can download the file with all the data to run the model on this link:
-- [input_data](https://github.com/Inigo-Azcarate/Mobility_Choice/tree/main/input_data) contains all the data necessary to run the AI model in the \model folder.
-Some of the containing data is raw and the rest is a result of the codes in the \preprocessing folder.
+- [model](https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/model) contains the code to create the supervised learning AI model that predicts the mobility choices.
-- [preprocessing](https://github.com/Inigo-Azcarate/Mobility_Choice/tree/main/preprocessing) contains the codes and the raw data to create the files in input files in \input_data.
+- [preprocessing](https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/preprocessing) contains the codes and the raw data to create the files in input files in \input_data.

 # Code files